8th Dec 2020 | DP World Tour Championship

 We examine the winning trends for the European Tour’s season finale in Dubai.

 The Race to Dubai concludes this weekend bringing the curtain down on the 2018 European Tour season.
-The Earth course at the Jumeirah Golf Estates measures a testing 7,675 yards, giving long hitters an edge, something both Rory McIlroy and Alvaro Quiros have exploited in recent last years.
+The Earth course at the Jumeirah Golf Estates measures a testing 7,675 yards, giving long hitters an edge, something both Rory McIlroy and Jon Rahm have exploited in recent last years.

-With nine years of form to go on, let us look at the trends of past winners.
+With 11 years of form to go on, let us look at the trends of past winners.

 Top-60 in driving distance

-Eight of the last nine winners in Dubai ranked inside the top-60 on tour for driving distance.
+Ten of the last eleven winners in Dubai ranked inside the top-60 on tour for driving distance.
 Alvaro Quiros was the longest on tour when victorious in 2012.

 Top-60 in scoring average

-As you would expect from a tournament comprising the best in Europe, the last nine winners all ranked inside the top-60 on tour for scoring average.
+As you would expect from a tournament comprising the best in Europe, nine of the last 11 winners ranked inside the top-60 on tour for scoring average.

 Top-60 for GIRs

-The average winning score over the last six years has been 20-under.
+The average winning score over the last seven years has been 20-under.
 To succeed you need to create and take the birdie opportunities on offer.

 Top-60 on tour in putts per GIR

 Just bombing the golf ball won’t win you the tournament, you still need to make some putts.
-Eight of the last nine winners ranked inside the top-60 on tour in putts per GIR.
+Nine of the last eleven winners ranked inside the top-60 on tour in putts per GIR.
+Danny Willett just missed out, ranked 64th last year.